-Navigating academic requirements and policies, choosing a major, and deciding on a career choice can be an overwhelming process and our academic advisors are here to guide you every step of the way.
-We can empower you to take ownership of your college experience by insuring that you can discover and define your academic goals and are aware of the tools and resources available to help you achieve your future aspirations.
+Navigating academic requirements and policies, choosing a major, and making a career choice can be an overwhelming process and our Advising Services staff, located in The Library, Learning, & Career Center, is here to guide you every step of the way.
+We help you to take ownership of your college experience by ensuring that you can discover and define an academic plan and reach your career goals.

 - Choosing a major